Acne Severities: How to Treat Mild, Moderate, and Severe Acne

 How do derms treat mild acne?

 When it comes to treating mild acne, there are great over-the-counter treatment options like salicylic acid and benzoyl peroxide.
 These acne treatments are great for mild comedonal acne.
-If you aren't seeing results with these treatments, you may want to check in with a dermatologist to see if prescription acne treatments are the right fit for your skin.
+If you aren't seeing results with these treatments, you may want to check in with a dermatology provider to see if prescription acne treatments are the right fit for your skin.

 Tretinoin for Mild Acne